Mueller discussed presidential subpoena with Trump lawyers, report says

 Breaking News Emails

-Special counsel Robert Mueller raised the prospect of subpoenaing President Donald Trump in March to answer questions in his investigation of alleged Russian meddling in the 2016 election, The Washington Post reported Tuesday.
+Special counsel Robert Mueller raised the prospect of subpoenaing President Donald Trump in March to answer questions in his investigation into alleged Russian meddling in the 2016 election, The Washington Post reported Tuesday.

-The Post, citing four people familiar with the encounter whom it didn't identify, said Mueller brought up compelling the president to testify before a grand jury in a meeting with Trump's lawyers in early March.
+The Post, citing four people familiar with the encounter whom it didn't identify, said Mueller brought up trying to compel the president to testify before a grand jury in a meeting with Trump's lawyers in early March.

 The disclosure follows closely on the publication by The New York Times of almost four dozen questions it said Mueller wants to ask the president.
-They include questions about Trump's ties to Russia, his firing of FBI Director James Comey and whether he tried to interfere with Mueller's investigation.
+They include questions about Trump's ties to Russia, his firing of James Comey as director of the FBI and whether he tried to interfere with Mueller's investigation.

 NBC News hasn't independently verified the Times or Post reports.